 Shell Will Grow On You

 This is a novel that takes a little time to fully appreciate.
-The storyline is discontinuous and I was confused at times by some of the episodes involving Pear.
+The storyline is discontinuous and I was confused at times by some of the episodes involving Pearl.
 But gradually it hooked me in.